 Accordingly, the keto diet attempts to put the body into ketosis by depriving it of carbohydrates, which you can otherwise only achieve by fasting for 2-5 days (Courchesne-Loyer et al. 20176).

-Since the Standard American Diet (SAD) is based on constant carbohydrate intake, the body can take 3-6 weeks after starting keto to learn to burn fat efficiently again.
+Since the Standard American Diet (SAD) is based on constant carbohydrate intake, the body can take 3-6 weeks to learn to burn fat efficiently again after starting keto.

 Three primary ketone bodies exist:

-In ketosis, ketones predominantly take the place of carbohydrates (Evans et al. 20177).
+In ketosis, ketones predominantly replace carbohydrates (Evans et al. 20177).

 Meanwhile, gluconeogenesis, the conversion of glycerol, lactate, and amino acids to glucose, kicks in to ensure that blood glucose does not become dangerously low (Melkonian et al. 20208).

-Because the brain and other organs can use ketones more readily than carbohydrates for energy, many people report improved mental clarity, mood, and reduced appetite in nutritional ketosis (LaManna et al. 20109).
+That our brains only work on glucose is a myth.
+Because the brain and other organs can use ketones more readily than carbohydrates for energy, many people report they improved mental clarity, mood, and reduced appetite in nutritional ketosis (LaManna et al. 20109).

 Countless health benefits show that the ketogenic diet is more than a weight-loss fad:

-- Gut Health: Studies show that keto can improve abdominal pain and quality of life in people with inflammatory bowel syndrome (Austin et al. 200912).
+• Gut Health: Studies show keto can improve abdominal pain and quality of life in people with inflammatory bowel syndrome (Austin et al. 200912).

-- Polycystic Ovary Syndrome (PCOS): The ketogenic diet can also counteract this common metabolic disorder by lowering insulin levels (Paoli et al. 202014).
+• Polycystic Ovary Syndrome (PCOS): The ketogenic diet can counteract this metabolic disorder by lowering insulin levels (Paoli et al. 202014).

 Keto Diet Types for Beginners

 There are five main types of ketogenic diets.
-Each takes a slightly different approach to the distribution of fat, protein, and carbohydrates.
+Each takes a slightly different approach to distribute fat, protein, and carbohydrates.

 You can choose the best method from the five depending on your daily routine, training, and weight loss goals.